 Email, tickets, FAQ

-Naturally, download speeds will also be throttled a bit so that premium users would get the best experience.
-But the reduction is by no means major and it’s a small price to pay for top-notch security.
+Naturally, download speeds are throttled a bit, so that premium subscribers get the best experience.
+But the reduction is by no means major, and it’s a small price to pay for top-notch security.
 Furthermore, you get to secure your browsing experience with SafeBrowse, which prevents you from entering shady websites – handy when looking for trusted torrenting sites.

 For a deeper investigation of Atlas VPN, read our Atlas VPN review.